KauzClay/docs-tap/getting-started/add-test-and-security.hbs.md

 ## <a id="install-OOTB-test-scan"></a>Install OOTB Supply Chain with Testing and Scanning

+To install OOTB Supply Chain with Testing and Scanning, you must install the Scan Controller and the Grype scanner.

-> **Note** These steps are for SCST - Scan 1.0.
-SCST - Scan 1.0 is deprecated in Tanzu Application Platform v1.10 and later.
-Tanzu Application Platform v1.10 documentation continues to describe Scan 1.0 procedures, however VMware recommends using SCST - Scan 2.0 as SCST - Scan 1.0 will be removed in a future version and SCST - Scan 2.0 will be the default.
+> **Note** This procedure is written for SCST - Scan 1.0.
+SCST - Scan 1.0 is deprecated in Tanzu
+> Application Platform v1.10 and later.
+This documentation still gives Scan 1.0 procedures, however,
+> VMware recommends using SCST - Scan 2.0 because SCST - Scan 2.0 will replace SCST - Scan 1.0 in
+> future versions.
 For more information, see [SCST - Scan versions](../scst-scan/overview.hbs.md#scst-scan-feat).

-To install OOTB Supply Chain with Testing and Scanning, you must install the Scan Controller and the Grype scanner.

 Leveraging both Grype and Tanzu Build Service in your Tanzu Application Platform supply chain enables enhanced scanning coverage for languages and frameworks.
 For the languages and frameworks supported, see the _Extended Scanning Coverage using Anchore Grype_ column in the [Language and Framework Support Table](../about-package-profiles.hbs.md#language-support).

+> **Note** The source-code scanning capability in the OOTB Supply Chain with Testing and Scanning
+> has been changed to opt-in and is skipped by default in Tanzu Application Platform v1.6 and later.
+> For more information, see [Scan Types](../scst-scan/scan-types.hbs.md).

 To install OOTB Supply Chain with Testing and Scanning:

-> **Note** The source code scanning capability in the OOTB Supply Chain with Testing and Scanning has been changed to opt-in and
-> is skipped by default starting in Tanzu Application Platform v1.6.
-> For more information, see [Scan Types](../scst-scan/scan-types.hbs.md).

 1. Supply Chain Security Tools (SCST) - Scan is installed as part of the Tanzu Application Platform profiles.
    Verify that Scan Controller is installed by running: